idksoftware/ImgArchive/Features.md

-Features
+#Features

 Simple Image Archive (SIA) is a small set of executables that proves the following:

-1.Simple in design and use.
+1. Simple in design and use.

 2.Supports Bulk import and export.

 3.Supports image versioning.

 4.Can be extended using third party tools.

 5.Uses only the base OS’s file system

 6.Integrates into the Cloud infrastructure.

 7.Can be used with almost any graphical photo editing tool.

 8.Provides support for RAW and JPG image pairs and image groups.

 9.Full activity reporting.

 10.Provides both Image and change histories.

 11.Integrated integrity and recovery systems

 12.Is robust by providing a shadow archive which is not directly accessed.

 13.Provides both on and off site mirroring of the archive.

 14.Provides an XML cataloguing.

 Simple in design and use